-Legumes have many ingredients which benefit more to a healthy diet than you might have thought.
-Lentils, peas and beans are very versatile and provide much vegetable protein.
-Learn more about the health benefits and why cooking with them even helps your budget!
+Legumes, like lentils, peas, and beans are very versatile and provide much vegetable protein.
+Learn more about their health benefits and why cooking with them even helps your budget!

-Bean stew, pea soup and lentil dishes – they have filled hungry stomaches for ages as they are delicious and low in price at the same time.
-Legumes are often an important basic food in impoverished regions.
-However, they get more and more attention in the Western world, too, these days.
-Even in high-class cooking they find there placed in exquisite recipes.
+Bean stew, pea soup, and lentil dishes – they’ve been a culinary staple for ages as they are delicious and low in price.
+All around the world, from amateur chefs to high-end cooking, they find their place in exquisite recipes.
 That’s no surprise: legumes are both delicious and healthy.

 What are Legumes and Where do They Come From?

-Legumes also go by the name pulses.
-Whatever you call them, they are dried seeds of plants like peas, chickpeas (garbanzo beans), beans, or soybeans which ripe in sheet ropes.
+Legumes also are known as pulses.
+They’re dried seeds of plants like peas, chickpeas (garbanzo beans), beans, or soybeans which ripe in sheet ropes.
 People have been knowing and eating legumes since the 8th century B. C. – especially in the Middle East at that time.
 They later made their way to Europe and Northern America.

 In the USA, one legume is especially popular: the soybean.
 According to Arthur Geoffrey Norman, Professor of Botany at the University of Michigan from 1952 to 1976, the domesticated soybean was brought to the States by Benjamin Franklin in 1804.
 Henry Ford was another soybean benefactor.
 Being a vegetarian, he used soybeans for industrial purposes which became extremely important during World War II.

 What’s another popular American legume?
 The peanut.
 (Yes, it’s actually a legume, NOT a nut!)